 What is your cancellation policy?

 Our deposits are nonrefundable.
 If you are unable to attend a retreat, then you can use your deposit towards another retreat valid for up to 1 year or transfer your credit to a friend.
 Please let us know at least 5 days in advance if you cannot attend, otherwise you will forfeit your deposit.

 Hotel recommendations for before/after the retreat

-Can I arrive before the retreat or extend after the retreat?
+Can I extend my retreat?

 What is the food like?